- by Mary Stearns-Montgomery

 While alimony is not a requirement in Georgia it can be awarded when the situation is right.
-Alimony, just like child support, can also be modified when necessary after it has been granted.
+Alimony, just like child support, can also be modified post-divorce when necessary after it has been granted.
 Below are some reasons why your alimony payment may be modified.

 Change of Financial Status: